Request must be in writing to the FOI Body that holds the records. Requests can also be made by email.

 - specify that the request is being made under the FOI Act

 - be clear enough so that the public body to whom the request is addressed understands what records are being requested.
 In cases where the public body is not clear what records are being requested, it must assist the requester to put his/her request in such a way that the records being sought can be identified.

 - When you are seeking information which is personal, you will be required to supply the appropriate identification as required by the decision maker.

-- In cases where you are seeking to access records under section 37(8) you will be required to provide additional details in order to exercise these rights.
+- In cases where you are seeking to access records relating to a deceased person under section 37(8), you will be required to provide additional details in order to exercise these rights.

 Click on this link for further information on completing an FOI application form.